-- 1. Strategic acquisition opportunities;

-- 2. Expansion of product portfolio and distribution channels;

-- 3. Investments in distribution and logistics network;

-- 4. Working capital; and
+- 1. Strategic acquisition opportunities; - 2.
+Expansion of product portfolio and distribution channels; - 3.
+Investments in distribution and logistics network; and - 4.
+Working capital.

-- 5. General corporate purposes.

 The proceeds from the sale of the Offer Shares will be fully utilized for the above-listed purposes which are focused on growing the business and will not be used to pay down any debt.